 CCTV images captured in school

+It may also be required that we collect information about any relevant criminal offences should you be engaging in a regulated activity.

 We may also hold data about you that we have received from other organisations, including other schools and social services.